 Utilizing a method that is based in cognitive-behavioral therapy, I work with each client to identify the unhelpful patterns of thoughts and behaviors that contribute to present difficulties.
-In my work, I often draw upon techniques from psychodynamic therapy, as well as the "third wave" therapies including mindfulness-based and acceptance and commitment approaches.
+In my work, I often draw upon techniques from the "third wave" therapies including mindfulness-based and acceptance and commitment approaches.
 The treatment plan and duration is determined by the presenting needs of each individual client.
 In light of research that has demonstrated the importance of matching language between therapists and patients, the focus of my practice is psychotherapy for English-speaking individuals.
 I currently see patients only for individual psychotherapy.
 I offer a wide variety of services, including psychotherapy for:

 - Adjustment difficulties (for example, difficulties adjusting to a new culture or significant life changes, as well as health problems)